READING MADE EASY

 Sponsored by Donald L. Potter

-The goal of this Blend Phonics web page is to initiate a nationwide campaign to make Blend Phonics Technique available to every parent, every elementary teacher, and every reading tutor in America in order to eliminate the current epidemic of artificially induced whole-word dyslexia.
+The goal of this Blend Phonics webpage is to initiate a nationwide campaign to make Blend Phonics Technique with directional guidance available to every parent, teacher, and reading tutor in America.

 How it all started

 In 1999, I read the following stirring recommendation for Hazel Loring's 1980 Reading Made Easy with Blend Phonics for First Grade by Robert W. Sweet, Jr. Cofounder and President of The National Right to Read Foundation in his 1997 article, "The Century of Miseducation of American Teachers:"

 "An effective answer to illiteracy … Let me offer a less costly, and more effective answer.
 I have here a twenty-five page booklet called Blend Phonics written by Hazel Loring, a master teacher born in 1902, who taught under both the "whole word" and phonics systems.
 The legacy she has left us is powerful.
 Within the pages of this little booklet is the cure for illiteracy as we begin the twenty-first century. … If every pre-service reading teacher, every reading supervisor, every kindergarten, first- and second-grade teacher in America had the information contained in Hazel Loring's 25-page booklet and taught it this fall, there would be such a dramatic decrease in illiteracy in this country that the national media would be forced to take note."